 - Training for the Trip: Preparing for the Planche

-It’s not something that you’re going to pick up overnight, so I strongly suggest you get used to failing and moving in baby steps now.
-Unless you’re a genetic freak who has already been doing hand-balancing stuff for years, you’re going to have a tough time here, you will need to measure your fitness level before attempting something like this, you can even start with exercises like wall angels, Zottman curls, and then move to regular push ups or planks first and build your upper body.
+It’s not something that you’re going to pick up overnight, which is pretty much the case with almost all calisthenics and weight training workouts anyway.
+So I strongly suggest you get used to failing and moving in baby steps now.
+Unless you’re a genetic freak who has already been doing hand-balancing stuff for years, you’re going to have a tough time here.

 I have no clue what your history is or even what kind of shape you’re in on top of that, so I can only make assumptions.
 As a result, I’m just going to consider you an “average person” and talk about how you can work more planche-related stuff into your routine.